What Is Out-the-Door Price — and What's Actually Hiding Inside It

 Negotiate the vehicle price first, then confirm the full OTD.
 Get the selling price locked, then ask for the complete OTD breakdown.
 Any fees that appeared between the selling price negotiation and the OTD worksheet are worth questioning.

 Bring a pre-approval from your bank or credit union.
 This gives you an interest rate benchmark before the finance office quotes you anything.
 If their rate is higher, ask them to match or beat it.
-The rate is part of the total cost even if it doesn't show up in the OTD number.

-What Should You Do — Based on Your Situation
+What to Do Based on Your Situation

-Q: What does out-the-door price mean?
+What does out-the-door price mean?

 The out-the-door price is the complete total you pay to drive the car off the lot — vehicle selling price, sales tax, registration, title fees, and all dealer fees combined.
 It's the only number that lets you accurately compare deals across different dealers.

-Q: Does out-the-door price include tax?
+Does out-the-door price include tax?

 Yes.
 Sales tax is always part of the out-the-door total.
 It's calculated as a percentage of the vehicle price based on your state's rate and is non-negotiable — but it should be visible as a separate line item in any OTD breakdown.

-Q: Does out-the-door price include financing?
+Does out-the-door price include financing?

-Q: What is OTD price?
+What is OTD price?

-Q: What fees are included in out-the-door price?
+What fees are included in out-the-door price?

-Q: How do I calculate out-the-door price?
+How do I calculate out-the-door price?

 Negotiated selling price plus your state's sales tax rate applied to the selling price, plus registration and title fees, plus the dealer doc fee equals your estimated OTD.
 Example: $36,500 vehicle at 7% tax with $280 registration and $499 doc fee equals $39,834 OTD.

-Q: Out-the-door price vs MSRP — what's the difference?
+Out-the-door price vs MSRP — what's the difference?